alexanderdidio/CustomDecentHolograms/README.md

 # CustomDecentHolograms
 CustomDecentHolograms allows server owners the ability to reward players with self-managed holograms.
 Players can customize and relocate owned holograms within predefined boundaries set by the config.yml.
+Please rate the plugin 5 stars on [SpigotMC](https://www.spigotmc.org/resources/customdecentholograms.110861/) if you enjoy using it!

 **Features**
 - Lightweight plugin using DecentHolograms API